Neyr/CTF-Writeups/theMarketplace/README.md

 sudo -u michael /opt/backups/backup.sh
 ```

 We get our reverse shell and stablize it.
-We then check for sudo, cronjobs, and suid but to no avail however checking our id shows the following
+We then check for sudo, cronjobs, and suid but to no avail.
+However checking our id shows the following
 ```
 michael@the-marketplace:/home/michael$ id
 uid=1002(michael) gid=1002(michael) groups=1002(michael),999(docker)
 ```

 Looks like we are in the docker group so lets leverage this to use an image to make a new container with the root filesystem mounted and start a shell.
-First we check we have images available, otherwise we have to upload one
+First we check if we have images available, otherwise we have to upload one
 ```
 michael@the-marketplace:/home/michael$ docker image ls REPOSITORY                   TAG                 IMAGE ID            CREATED             SIZE